reema0814/Azure-Synapse-Analytics-Day/01-explore-data-lake.md

    ![The add code button is highlighted.](media/addcode.png "Add code")

-10. Paste the following into the cell and **replace** `YOUR_DATALAKE_NAME` with the name of your **Storage Account Name** provided in the environment details section on Lab Environment tab on the right.
+10. Paste the following into the cell and **replace** `YOUR_DATALAKE_NAME` with the name of your **Storage Account Name** provided in the Environment Details tab on the right.
 You can also copy it from the first cell of the notebook above.

     ```python
     data_path = spark.read.load(